 Solution: align on goals and share them with everyone

-Encourage senior leaders to make your company goals publically visible so everyone, not just the leadership team, knows your company’s priorities.
+Encourage senior leaders to make your company goals publicly visible so everyone, not just the leadership team, knows your company’s priorities.
 If you’re an individual contributor, make sure you know how your projects ladder up to broader goals (you can use the pyramid of clarity to help map this out) and communicate which goal your initiative supports with collaborators.

 If you’re using Asana, create a project that lists out all of your company goals and objectives.
 Share it with your entire company so that every team—from accounting to sales—understands the bigger picture.
 You can use comment-only access to make sure it’s visible, but not editable, by everyone.
 For more detailed instructions, read our guide article on creating a company goals and milestones project in Asana.

 2. You’re not aware of other teams’ projects and initiatives

 Some of the best collaborations I’ve worked on started when another co-worker turned to me and said, “Hey, such-and-such team is working on XYZ.
 Did you know about that?”

 You’ve likely experienced this, too.
-Unfortunately, for every time we stumble on a cross-collaboration opportunity, many more slip by because we didn’t know what other teams were working on.
 Organic collaborations are only the tip of the iceberg.
 Think of how many more opportunities we can uncover by actively communicating our work with each other.

 Solution: share upcoming work within and outside your department

-Not knowing what your co-workers are doing creates a barrier to cross-team collaboration, but it doesn’t have to.
+Not knowing what your co-workers are doing creates a barrier to effective collaboration, but it doesn’t have to.
 To solve for this, regularly share a summary of your team’s upcoming work to your entire company or create a place where others can easily discover this information.